Editor’s note: This episode of CREATORS was made possible by Toyota RAV4 Adventure Grade.

 He also mentioned that this semester he was on sabbatical – which, for a surfing professor means time spent chasing waves around the world.

 It was then I revisited a time in college I shied away from declaring myself a philosophy major.
-A friend, who was one, would often joke that he was looking forward to his life as a Starbuck’s barista.
+A college friend of mine who took that leap would often joke that he was looking forward to his future career as a Starbuck’s barista.
 I’m sure that had something to do with my hesitation.
 But to see the life Aaron James has forged for himself makes me wonder – maybe it’s philosophy professors who, in more ways than one, have this life business all figured out.

 Editor’s Note: If you’re looking for a holiday read for you or a friend, have a gander at Surfing with Sartre: An Aquatic Inquiry into the Meaningo of Life here.